Drafting Commercial Contracts in Legal English

 Legal English Language Training manager Chris Mitchell states “As the world's leading provider of language courses for lawyers and legal professionals, we possess unparalelled knowledge of the language training needs of lawyers whose first language is not English.
 Our language courses will help you become more accurate and more natural in your use of English in contracts within a very short period of time.
 Our focus is informed, practical and, above all, relevant to your work.”

-Courses takes place throughout the year at Southampton Row in Covent Garden, Central London and Wimbledon in South West London.
+Courses takes place throughout the year.
 Contact Legal English UK for dates.

 Who should attend this course?